uwePhillPhelps/IAP-2024/README.md

 You will write all of your code for tutorials in a project called `iapProj`.
 This is a pre-configured xcode/visual studio project which includes all the files needed (including JUCE 5) to control and co-operate with Aserve.
 See the `iapProj/Builds` folder for MacOS Xcode and Windows Visual Studio compatible project files.

-# Compatability

-The project has been tested on the following platforms.

-## Mac OS

-10.13, 10.14, 10.15 (pending).
-Note that 10.16 is not supported officially

-## Xcode

-9+

-## Windows

-10

-## Visual studio

-2017, 2019

 # Pyhton

 A python front end for the project can be found here: